ozawatomu/Travelling-Salesman-Problem/README.md

 The Travelling Salesman Problem (TSP) asks the question:
 > Suppose you are a salesman who needs to travel between multiple cities.
 Given their location, what is the shortest possible route you could take to visit each city once and return to the origin?

 This problem has been historically difficult to solve.
-Although there are many approximation algorithms, the only exact solution runs in time **O(n!)**.
+Although there are many approximation algorithms, the only exact solution (that we know of) runs in time **O(n!)**.
 This is the brute-force method of checking every permutation of cities and returning route with the shortest distance.

 This program visualises the brute-force method on a slight variation of the TSP.
 The variation being, you do not need to start and end in the same city.